modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

 Provided vs. Site files
 =======================

-As noted in the layout section, there are files provided by the project (lib, templates, web) and files for your use (site).
+As noted in the layout section, there are files provided by the project (app, lib, www) and files for your use (site).
 As an open source project, you are certainly welcome to alter files in any way that suits your needs.
 However, be aware that if you alter or add files in the project directories, it may create conflicts when you attempt to update future versions of the project.
 There are well known